 - Your case may be dismissed.

-Our goal is to ensure your case has the supportive medical evidence required for federal court approval.
+Our goal is to improve your chances of winning disability in federal court.
+To do so, we’ll ensure your case has the supportive medical evidence required for federal court approval.

 Understanding the Compassionate Allowance Exception